Audit Committee Charter

 V. Outside Advisors

-In discharging its oversight role and responsibilities, the Committee is empowered to investigate any matter brought to its attention or assigned by the Board of Directors.
+In discharging its oversight role and responsibilities, the Committee is empowered to investigate any matter brought to its attention within the scope of its responsibilities or assigned by the Board.
 The Committee may require Company personnel to assist in any such investigations, and it is empowered to engage and retain outside legal counsel and other experts and advisors to assist in such investigations or other matters as it deems necessary.
 The Committee shall receive appropriate funding from the Company, as determined by the Committee, for payment of compensation to the IRPAF and any such experts and advisors retained by the Committee, and for the payment of ordinary administrative expenses that are necessary and appropriate in carrying out the Committee’s duties.

 The Company’s management is responsible for preparing the Company’s financial statements and the IRPAF is responsible for auditing those financial statements.
-In fulfilling these responsibilities, the IRPAF is ultimately accountable to the Committee, and management is ultimately accountable to the Committee and the Board of Directors.
+In fulfilling these responsibilities, the IRPAF is ultimately accountable to the Committee, and management is ultimately accountable to the Committee and the Board.
 The Committee provides an oversight function.

 To fulfill its responsibilities, the Committee shall:

-- Be directly responsible, in its capacity as a Committee of the Board, for the appointment, retention, compensation and oversight of the IRPAF.
+1. Be directly responsible, in its capacity as a committee of the Board, for the appointment, retention, compensation and oversight of the IRPAF.
 In this regard, the Committee shall appoint and retain (subject to stockholder ratification), compensate, and terminate, when appropriate, the IRPAF, which shall report directly to the Committee.

 B. With Respect to Financial Statements

-- (ii) any major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted by the IRPAF in light of material internal control deficiencies;
+(ii) any major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted by the IRPAF in light of significant or material internal control deficiencies;

-- Review and discuss with the Company’s IRPAF the quarterly and annual financial statements, including the Company’s disclosures under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” prior to any public release or announcement or submission to a regulatory agency.
+13. Review and discuss with the Company’s IRPAF the quarterly and annual financial statements, including the Company’s disclosures under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” prior to any public release, announcement or submission to a regulatory agency.

-- Recommend to the Board of Directors that the financial statements be included in the Company’s annual report to the SEC on Form 10-K if the Committee finds the financial statements acceptable.
-Such recommendation shall be reported in the Committee report included in the proxy statement.
+15. Recommend to the Board that the financial statements be included in the Company’s annual report to the SEC on Form 10-K. Such recommendation shall be reported in the Committee report included in the proxy statement.

-- Annually review the Company’s policy for financial information and earnings guidance provided to analysts and rating agencies.
+17. Annually review the Company’s process for financial information and earnings guidance provided to analysts and rating agencies, as applicable.

-C. With Respect to Internal Auditing, Internal Controls and Compliance
+C. With Respect to Internal Auditing and Internal Controls

-- Oversee and review with management risks related to the Company’s business, financial reporting and internal controls, and, at least annually, discuss with the Enterprise Risk Management, Safety, and Security Committee the Company’s risk assessment and risk management, including the Company’s major risk exposures, and the steps management has taken and proposes to take to monitor and mitigate such exposures.
+22. Oversee and review with management risks related to the Company’s financial reporting and internal controls, and, at least annually, discuss with the Risk and Compliance Committee the Company’s risk assessment and risk management, including the Company’s major financial risk exposures, and the steps management has taken and proposes to take to monitor and mitigate such exposures.

 D. With Respect to Cybersecurity Risk

-- Receive periodic management reports on emerging cybersecurity risks and the Company’s response to mitigating identified emerging risks.
+26. Receive at least twice a year management reports on emerging cybersecurity risks and the Company’s response to mitigating identified emerging risks.

 E. With Respect to Third Party Supplier Risk

-- Review at least annually a management report regarding:
+31. Review at least annually a management report regarding compliance with the Supplier Code of Conduct.

-- Perform an annual review of the Supplier Code of Conduct and recommend any changes to the Board of Directors.
+32. Perform an annual review of the Supplier Code of Conduct and recommend any changes to the Board.

 VII.
 Annual Performance Evaluation and Other Matters

-- The Committee will maintain procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls, auditing and federal securities law matters, including procedures for confidential, anonymous submission of concerns by employees regarding these matters.
-There also shall be procedures for the Committee, at its Chair’s direction, to investigate these matters.
+36. The Committee will maintain procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls, auditing and federal securities law matters, including procedures for confidential, anonymous submission of concerns by employees regarding these matters.
+There also shall be procedures for the Committee Chair, or the Lead Independent Director, to investigate these matters.